jordiqui/revolution/README.md

 ## Experience Learning

-Revolution includes a simple text-based cache that stores root moves and evaluations from previous games.
+Wordfish includes a simple text-based cache that stores root moves and evaluations from previous games.
 Rather than forcing book moves, the cached information biases root move ordering during search.
 The following UCI options control this system: